Berea-CS-Courses/capstone-project-robinsonkal/Weekly Update 2.md

-# Update for the week of April 5th
+# Update for the 2nd week of self reports

 ## 1.
 - This week I accomplished this weeks goals